This Privacy Notice communicates the arrangements that we follow when personal data is collected and processed, such as:

 Retain it for no longer than is necessary.

-We take all reasonable steps to ensure that the CQI and any of our suppliers of services that we interact with meet an equivalent standard.
+We take all reasonable steps to ensure that the IMC and any of our suppliers of services that we interact with meet an equivalent standard.

 Any processed data is anonymised, non-personal and not capable of being reconstructed to breach privacy.
 It is never shared with or sold to third parties except when there is a legal duty to do so.